rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  perhaps to the point where we get resolution.
 *  But sometimes we just don't, so it keeps cropping up.
 *  We don't have good data to disambiguate those two right now.
-*  So I think it still remains open,
+*  So I think it still remains open.
-*  at least I don't know of any data that tells me
+*  At least I don't know of any data that tells me
 *  are they functional or are they maladaptive?
 *  Even when we get that answer, in some ways,
 *  it doesn't change the fact that it still leaves a patient